Skip to main content

 About

-True Fear: Forsaken Souls Part 3 is a single player action game.
+True Fear: Forsaken Souls Part 3 is a single player survival puzzle game with horror and mystery themes.
 It was developed by Goblinz Enterprises Ltd and was released on April 21, 2025.
 It received very positive reviews from players.

 Skip User Reviews